libktx/ktx/scene2d/README.md

 }
 ```

-This makes it easy to access `Skin` resources for your widgets. `style` name parameter allows you to choose
+This makes it easy to access `Skin` resources for your widgets, as the `Skin` will be provided by default.

-the look of your widgets by fetching the widget style defined in your `Skin`.
-For example, you can easily change
+`style` name parameter allows you to choose the look of your widgets by fetching the widget style defined in your `Skin`.
-styles of labels by using their `style` and `skin` parameters:
+For example, you can easily change styles of labels by using their `style` and `skin` parameters:

 ```kotlin
 import ktx.scene2d.*